Domestic Violence Attorney Austin

 - new charges for a misdemeanor or felony

 As you can see, a lie or exaggeration about what happened during an altercation you are involved in could create a ridiculous amount of restrictions and problems for you.
-At Erskine Law, your assigned domestic violence attorney in Austin will thoroughly investigate and cross-examine whoever is accusing you of assault, domestic violence, stalking, sexual assault or violation of a Protective Order.
+At Law Maverick, your assigned domestic violence attorney in Austin will thoroughly investigate and cross-examine whoever is accusing you of assault, domestic violence, stalking, sexual assault or violation of a Protective Order.
 Call now for a free consultation with a domestic violence attorney in Austin to begin preparing your best defense.